SeregPie/KoaBody/README.md

 ---

 Fetch the body as `application/json`.
-The default content length limit is 1mb.
+The default limit of the content length is 1mb.

 ```javascript
 let body = await KoaBody.json(ctx);